lemanschik/ai-code-oss-extension-sdk/.github/README.md

 it ships also with value able mcp implementations like
 - git auto commit
 - worktree checkouts for long running tasks

+## Failures of the remote branch
+- Does factor to nativ fs away from workspace api https://github.com/cline/cline/blob/main/src/integrations/workspace/WorkspaceTracker.ts
+- Does integrate everything on the backend.
+- Is not coded with good analyzeable coding patterns.
+- mainly type and grpc ejaculation and masturbation.

+interface MessageFns<T> { in packages\@cline\extension\src\shared\proto\cline\common.ts needs export

+needs to get resolved import { BinaryReader, BinaryWriter } from "../../../bufbuild/protobuf/wire";